Tear away vinyl corner bead

 Step 4: Stick the vinyl bead in place

 Vinyl spray adhesive sticks very quickly once set.
-Before placing your vinyl tear away bead, take care to ensure that it will go on straight, in exactly the location that you want it to.
+Before placing your vinyl tear away bead, make sure that it will go on straight, in exactly the location that you want it to.
+It's good to get in the practice of testing the fit to double check the cut before applying adhesive.
 Once set, it cannot be moved without ripping it off, usually taking drywall paper with it.

 Step 5: Coat with drywall mud and leave to dry